ory/sdk/clients/kratos/dotnet/docs/CourierApi.md

             var apiInstance = new CourierApi(config);
             var pageSize = 250L;  // long? | Items per Page  This is the number of items per page to return.
-For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional)  (default to 250) var pageToken = "pageToken_example";  // string | Next Page Token  The next page token.
-For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) var status = (KratosCourierMessageStatus) "queued";  // KratosCourierMessageStatus? | Status filters out messages based on status.
-If no value is provided, it doesn't take effect on filter. (optional) var recipient = "recipient_example";  // string | Recipient filters out messages based on recipient.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional)  (default to 250) var pageToken = "pageToken_example";  // string? | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) var status = new KratosCourierMessageStatus?(); // KratosCourierMessageStatus? | Status filters out messages based on status.
+If no value is provided, it doesn't take effect on filter. (optional) var recipient = "recipient_example";  // string? | Recipient filters out messages based on recipient.
 If no value is provided, it doesn't take effect on filter. (optional)

             try
             {